What Is FR Clothing? Your Guide to Flame-Resistant Clothing

 What Happens If My Company and I Don’t Comply With FR Standards?

-As mentioned in the previous section, you and your company may feel OSHA’s rules and regulations are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.
+As mentioned in the previous section, you and your company may feel that OSHA flame resistant clothing requirements are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.

 Based on these feelings, let’s say you and your company refuse to comply with the safety standards regulating the use of fire-resistant clothing.
 What would the consequences be?